Bachelor of Science in Elementary Education and Special Education

 Course Description

-Teacher candidates examine how to create safe, inclusive, culturally responsive learning environments through collaboration with colleagues so that individuals with exceptionalities become active and effective learners and develop emotional well-being, positive social interactions, and self-determination.
-Teacher candidates focus on behavior management, functional behavior assessments, adaptive behaviors, positive behavior interventions and supports, and behavior improvement plans.
-Practicum/field experience hours: 10.
-Fingerprint Clearance required.
-Prerequisite: SPD-320.
+Teacher candidates analyze and evaluate data and behavioral interventions to determine how to create safe, inclusive, culturally responsive face-to-face and virtual learning environments so that individuals with exceptionalities become active and effective learners and develop emotional well-being, positive social interactions, and self-determination.
+Teacher candidates focus on behavior management, functional behavior assessments, adaptive behaviors, positive behavior interventions and supports, behavior improvement plans, and school-based systems of intervention for students with and without exceptionalities.
+Emphasis is placed on collaboration with general education teachers to meet the needs of all students in the inclusive classroom.
+Practicum/field experience hours: None.
+Fingerprint clearance not required.
+Prerequisites: ELM-251 and MMS-300.

 Course Description